Introduction

 500+ GB (varies by network)

 Running full Ethereum nodes requires significant disk space.
 Mainnet execution clients can require 1+ TB of storage.
-Plan your storage accordingly based on which networks you intend to run.

 Architecture overview